Select The Properties Of The Sn1 Reaction Mechanism

 Factors Favoring SN1 Reactions

-In summary, several factors favor the SN1 reaction mechanism:
+To keep it short, several factors favor the SN1 reaction mechanism:

 • Tertiary Substrates: The most important factor.